 The Quest is also a tool for facing and moving through our emotional and psychological blocks.
 With courage, sacrifice, and acceptance, we move past obstacles that keep in us bounded in false beliefs, judgement and self-doubt.
 Our life’s journey is re-enlivened with the passions of the heart and we are better able to reflect the peace, perfection, and creativity of the Universe.
 Mystics from all of the world’s major religions have used questing to connect with their Higher Selves and touch the wisdom of Silence.
 But this ancient practice is open to every Seeker and remains a powerful tool for bringing Light into the world.

 The mechanism of Questing is to break away from the daily moment-to-moment distractions that keep us from looking Within.
 It is a sacrifice of self, a denial of all the ways we avoid encountering our deepest Truths.
-It is a fast from eating, reading, speaking, entertainment, relationships, and jobs – all things except water*.
+It is a fast from all things familiar except water*.
 It is a commitment to know the Truth, refusing old patterns.